Build a CI/CD Pipeline with Kubernetes and Rancher 2.0

 I had the pleasure of attending KubeCon 2017 last year and it was an amazing experience.
 There were many informative talks on various Kubernetes features, I got a chance to attend some talks and definitely learned a lot.
 I also had the great opportunity of speaking in the AppOps/AppDev track, and turned my lecture into this guide.

-The aim of this article is to show how to develop a continuous delivery pipeline to a Kubernetes cluster using Webhooks.
+The aim of this article is to show how to use Webhooks to develop a continuous delivery pipeline to a Kubernetes cluster.

 Why should I care about continuous delivery at all?